-On the left, we have the fields that are present on your lists.
+On the left, we have a toggle, so that you are able to turn fields on or off for export.
+To the right of that, we have the LeadGenius fields that are present on your lists.
 The center column shows the Salesforce fields that will be used for Accounts & Contacts in your Salesforce.
 The right column shows the Salesforce fields that will be used for Leads in your Salesforce.

-Note: Fields that are in gray are required fields and cannot be unmapped or changed.
+Note: Fields that are in gray and have a muted toggle are required fields and cannot be unmapped or changed.
 Additionally, once a Salesforce field has been mapped to a LeadGenius field, it cannot be mapped to another LeadGenius field unless you unmap your original selection.

 The Configure screen also determines how we handle the data being exported back to Salesforce from LeadGenius.

 - Update Always means that we will always update this field when exporting.